oscar-stack/vagrant-bolt/README.md

     * Required: `machine` The machine object
     * Optional: `**args` A hash of [Plugin Settings](#plugin-settings) which override any previous config

-Example of the arguments can be seen below.
+An example of the arguments can be seen below.

 Run the `facts` task using a specific user and password.